Romadiansky/week2day2/tinyApp_project/README.md

 step 1 -- register / login:

-  Enter any valid email and password, and you'll have your very own trolly (or repository) created into which you can add, edit and delete urls -- all after running them through our propriotary shrinking technology.
+  Enter any valid email and password, and you'll have created your very own trolly (aka repository) into which you can add, edit and delete urls -- **all after running them through our propriotary shrinking technology**.

   !["registration page"](https://github.com/Romadiansky/week2day2/blob/master/tinyApp_project/docs/register_page.png?raw=true)